-Before creating the instances, you must define all the needed subnets and their properties in the SETUP/NETWORK section.
+Before creating the instances, you must define all the needed subnets and their properties in the SETUP \rightarrow NETWORK section.

-If you are setting up a NAT or PAT router, you will need to enable the connection tracking service as well (see Connection tracking).
+If you are setting up a NAT or PAT router, you will need to enable the connection tracking service as well (see next section).